THERAPY FOR TRAUMA

 Connecting with the right therapist is the most important factor in your search.
 We’re here to help you find a great match.

-What does therapy for trauma look like?
+What does therapy for trauma in NYC look like?

 Our therapists specialize in the treatment of trauma, including interpersonal violence, sexual assault, childhood trauma, and complex trauma.